NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 + The defender is >2" from the attacker
 + The defender is \<1" from a point where a cover line crosses a terrain feature.

-There are a few key takeaways from these rules.
+=== Key Takeaways

+The above rules outline what information the system will need to be able to track and display to the user.
+It also highlights the complexity of the rules to justify the reasonings behind this project.

 + It is important to know the positions of operatives and terrain.
 + The system will need to be able to know the size of an operative's base.
 + Rotation of operatives is not needed to be tracked (except for visiblity when determining *visible*).
 + Operatives need to be marked as concealed or engaged.
 + Accuracy is important to the system.
 Visiblity / cover lines being 1mm wide and distances measured in inches will require accurate measurements.
-+ The system will need to asbtract the above rules whilst also being able to display the reasoning behind the application.
++ The system will need to abstract the above rules whilst also being able to display the reasoning behind the application.
 For example, if a defender is obscured the system should show what is obscuring and from what point the firing cone was drawn.

-=== Community
+== Community

 Tabletop wargames require you to build and paint your own minitatures, because of this the target audience tends to be more of the creative type.
 Using this information we can allow some liberty in what they might need to do to utilise this system.
 For example, creating homemade tags is something that creatives might be more inclined to do as opposed to something more technical using RFID or infrared sensors.
 The whole system should be designed to be as accessible as possible to the target audience, requiring little to no specialised equipment.